TL;DR

 - The command will upgrade the installed packages.

 - Ubuntu provides Python 3 through its official repository.
-For installation, open the Terminal and execute the following command to install Python 3 on Ubuntu:
+For installation, open the Terminal and execute the following command to install python Linux:

 - After the execution of the command, Python 3 will be installed along with the required dependencies.